sahilrajput03/dapp-decentralized-exchange/Readme.md

 - **Officially downloading complete solidity docs in html, pdf or epub formats:** [Click here](https://github.com/sahilrajput03/dapp-6fig-eattheblocks/tree/main)

 	Haivng an offiline copy in either pdf or epub is much better bcoz you can underline and highlight and make notes inside the docs itself and have that pdf/epub as reference for the future all the time.
 Yo!!
+Having an epub can be much better coz you cna read it on the phone and udpate the epub with highlight as well.